 MOD CHN/62A16/3

-t) Until 1 January 2017, in Regions 1 and 3, the existing duplex channels 78, 19, 79 and 20 can continue to be assigned.
+t) In Regions 1 and 3, the existing duplex channels 78, 19, 79 and 20 can continue to be assigned.
 These channels may be operated as single-frequency channels, subject to coordination with affected administrations.
-From that date, these channels shall only be assigned as single-frequency channels.
-However, existing duplex channel assignments may be preserved for coast stations and retained for vessels, subject to coordination with affected administrations.
-(WRC-12)
+Administrations should take appropriate actions, including not allowing channels 2078, 2019, 2079 and 2020 to transmit from ships, to prevent blocking of the reception of the channels AIS 1, AIS 2, 2027 and 2028.
+(WRC-15)

 Reasons: To seek a possible better method of protecting AIS and ASM applications, while in the meantime using the frequency bands of Appendix 18 in more efficient and flexible ways.